jonshiach/graphics-notes/_sources/_pages/01_intro_to_cpp.md

 Car object created
 ```

 Constructors are more useful when we use parameters to set the values of the class attributes.
-Modify the constructor declaration to include the parameters
+Declare another constructor to include input parameters

 ```cpp
 Car(const std::string, const std::string, const int);
 ```

-and modify the constructor definition so that the attributes are specified.
+and add the following constructor definition so that the attributes are specified.

 ```cpp
 Car::Car(const std::string makeInput, const std::string modelInput, const int yearInput)